Why Nervous System Regulation Isn’t About Calming Down

 This is Part 3 of the Foundations Series —

-a reminder that regulation isn’t about shutting feelings down, but meeting them differently.
+a reminder that regulation isn’t about shutting feelings down, but responding in ways that don’t add unnecessary pressure.

 “Just calm down.”